All consultations are by appointment only.

 Patients are encouraged to ensure that all contact details are correct.
 This helps us contact you in regards to results or changes of appointment etc.

-At the Bacchus Marsh Medical Centre, we are proud to be an ‘Accredited General Practice’.
+At the Bacchus Marsh and Darley Medical Centres, we are proud to be an ‘Accredited General Practice’.
 In achieving accreditation our clinic undergoes thorough scrutiny by the Australian General Practice Accreditation Limited (AGPAL), this is an ongoing process and we are assessed every three years.

 Further details are available via the AGPAL website.